 WHAT'S NEW AT THE BARCELONA AMERICA'S CUP

-You'll be able to follow the regattas, free of charge, from the beaches between the Port Vell and Port Olímpic, just 200 m away from the boats.
+At the Barcelona competition, the regattas will take place 200 m off the shore, on a race course between the Port Vell and Port Olímpic.
 There will also be a race village in the Port Vell along the Moll de la Fusta, connecting people to the boats, team bases and the event.
 Admission is free.